samos667/zsh-custom/README.md

 2. cd zsh-custom

-3. chmod +x ./install_zsh.sh
+3. ./install_zsh.sh

-4. ./install_zsh.sh

-5. CTRL+D when zsh prompt appears for the 1st time
+4. CTRL+D when zsh prompt appears for the 1st time

-6. logout and login when install is done
+5. logout and login when install is done

-7. enjoy
+6. enjoy